 How ’bout those birthday parties?

-We all know that The Field is home to SUE, the largest and most well-preserved T-Rex ever found, but it’s a little known fact that they also host birthday bashes for kids from one year to pre-teens, using different spaces within the museum to make each party age-appropriate.
-The Art Studio in the Crown Family PlayLab is the perfect place for little ones to explore, or set up camp in Rice Hall, home to the world famous man-eating Tsavo lions, for more experienced adventurers.
+We all know that Field Museum is home to SUE, the largest and most well-preserved T-Rex ever found, but it’s a little known fact that they also host birthday bashes for kids from one year to pre-teens, using different spaces within the museum to make each party age-appropriate.

 What’s included in my package?

-All-day museum admission is included for up to 15 kids and 15 adults in the small party package and for up to 25 kids and 25 adults in the large party package, as well as access to the super-cool “Underground Adventure” exhibit where you can step into a bug’s (12) shoes and learn about the ecosystem under our feet.
+All-day admission is included for up to 25 kids, as well as access to the super-cool “Underground Adventure” exhibit where you can step into a bug’s (12) shoes and learn about the ecosystem under our feet.
 You’ll get two hours in a reserved space, where the kids can enjoy doing a craft and, of course, the usual birthday festivities (cake and ice cream, anyone?).
 All this AND a free parking space for you, which almost makes it feel like your birthday too!

 Also included is a “personal party host,” who will work with you to create an unforgettable and seamless day for you and your special adventurer.
 This birthday party fairy will meet you at your car to help transport items to the party space, set up, decorate, assist with the craft, answer any questions you or your guests may have and remain with your party until every last leftover paper cup is loaded into your car.